crodrigoturner/blog/content/colophon.md

 ---
-title: Colophon
-tags: about
+layout: layouts/work.njk
 ---

+## Colophon

 Built with Eleventy and deployed on Netlify.

 The font is Public sans.